Social Sciences

 Target audience

-Academics and professionals with (preferably) a background in social sciences and some experience with (research on) behavioral interventions in a public policy setting.
+Master student and academics/professionals with (preferably) some experience with (research on) behavioral interventions in a public policy setting.

 Aim of the course